-Also, the ITC to date, in referring cases to the 100-day program, has not specified whether normal discovery should proceed on all issues in the investigation or discovery should be limited to the designated dispositive issue.
-In those cases referred to the 100-day proceeding, which requires pretrial proceedings, a formal evidentiary hearing, and a decision within 100 days, the drafting team believes it is not practical for the parties simultaneously to conduct full discovery on all issues in the investigation.
-Accordingly, we believe it is a best practice for the ALJ to consider not to allow full discovery to proceed during the 100-day period.28 https://these dona conference.org/publication/The %20 Sed on a %20 Conference %20 Commentary %20 on %20 Patent %20 Litigation %20 Best %20 Practices %3A %20 Patent %20 Mediation %20 Chapter.
+The rules codifying the 100-day program leave it to the ALJ's discretion whether discovery on other issues should be stayed during the 100-day proceeding.
+Because a 100-day proceeding requires expedited discovery on the assigned issue(s), as well as pretrial proceedings, a formal evidentiary hearing, and a decision within 100 days, the drafting team believes it is not practical for the parties to simultaneously conduct full discovery on all issues in the investigation.
+Accordingly, we believe it is a best practice for the ALJ to consider not allowing full discovery to proceed during the 100-day period.